-If you have a background image on all of your slides, you can use the lightbox from backgrounds feature.
+If you have a background image on all of your slides, you can use the Backgrounds in Lightbox feature.
 This option will automatically create a lightbox from all the background images of your slider without you having to add them manually to each of your slides.
 And when navigating using the lightbox arrows, the slides will be changed, too.

 If you don’t want all of your slides to open a lightbox, you can create lightbox from individual slides, too.
 In this case, you aren’t limited to show one image only.
 You can select multiple ones, you can even insert videos and iframe URLs.
 You can even set a slider autoplay interval, to show every image to the visitors without them having to interact with the lightbox.

 There aren’t customization options for the lightbox!
 If you want more specific behaviour or display, use a lightbox plugin or extension, or you need to code!

 Open lightbox by clicking on a layer

 Using the link option at any layer you can trigger a lightbox from that layer.
 This way you can showcase more and bigger images, load a video, or show for example a contact form when your users click on an image or a button layer.
 This lightbox also can have multiple images, videos and frames, so you’ll be able to show whatever you would like to.

 So basically you can put a lightbox on every layer, on a button, icon or image, it works like a link.
 It can be useful when you want to show more images by clicking one like a photo gallery, or you would like to open a video in a lightbox.